 - Part 3: Reinforcement Learning based Recommendation System

-Collaborative filtering methods: There are two types of this methods: memory-based and model-based.
+There are two types of this method: memory-based and model-based.
 While the memory-based method is based on the similarities between users or items in the interaction observation (user-user or item-item), model-based method uses some algorithms such a Clustering algorithms, Matrix Factorization-based algorithm and Deep-Learning methods to learn the users/items behavior from the interaction matrix.
 Different with the above methods, this model no need a huge domain knowledge and it can help use discover more about their interest by recommending an item from a similar user interested with it.
 However, this model cannot deal with the new items, or cold-start problem, but there are some ways to address this problem or using content-based method.
 Other problem is that this system is hard to include some side-feature for items that can help the recommender system is more trustworthy.

 - Introduction to recommender systems | by Baptiste Rocca